Azure-Samples/linux-postgres-migration/notes/0-EXPLORE-AND-RUN.md

 ...
 ```

-## Exit psql
+## exit psql

 ```
 \q
 ```

-## Migrate images to the storage account into a subfolder images/
+## migrate images to the storage account into a subfolder images/

 ```bash
 az storage blob upload-batch \